 My grandma used to make homemade flan all the time.
-I used to call it “jiggly flan cake” because my grandma made it in a very old (vintage), intricate cake mold that was given to her by her grandma.
+I used to call it “jiggly flan cake” because instead of using a regular baking dish, a flan dish or individual ramekins as molds, she used an intricate vintage cake pan that was given to her by her grandma.

-Later in life I realized that just like creme brûlée or any other custard recipe, the process is so simple.
+Later in life, I realized that just like creme brûlée or any other custard recipe, the process is simple.
 Just like me, many people don’t realize how easy it is to make flan at home.
 Oh and so much cheaper than eating it at a fancy restaurant.

 What Is Flan?